Effort to lure international businesses

 “Word gets out, and people start to see the city of Newburgh and the surrounding areas as a place that you want to do fashion manufacturing, and here they come,” said Cozzolino.

 Accelerators are typically designed based on available resources.
 In Middletown there were a large number of vacant medical facilities, so organizers pitched companies that make medical devices, medical software and personal-care products.
 Kingston has an accelerator project focused on food production.

 Putnam is not an area where organizers see a need for manufacturing jobs, Cozzolino said, since its median income is solid and there is not much unemployment.
 Thus the focus on international companies that want to set up shop near New York City.

 “The idea was you don’t have to go to New York City, where nobody will help you, it’s expensive, and you don’t know what you’re doing,” said Cozzolino.
 “You’ll come here, we’ll put you in this building and provide advice and counseling so they can do business in America.”

 Legislator William Gouldman (R-Putnam Valley) said he found the proposal to be “a great concept.
 It’s the potential of new tax dollars, new employees, and the revitalization of the county.
 I would love to see this be successful and then put another one on the eastern side of the county, and go from there.”Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.